iotaweb/angular-hapi-couch/README.md

 This sample application is quite incomplete and is being refactored constantly to incorporate changes and new developments in the various **cores** libraries.
 The following are what I know to be incomplete or buggy:

  - No thoughts have been given to security yet, i.e. restricting actions via the API.
- - Pagination in Users page - no ability to navigate to pages directly (maybe need to use offsets?).
+ - Pagination in Users page - no ability to navigate to pages directly.
+Also would be nice if pages were represented in the url path and could handle a page refresh, e.g. users/page/2 (maybe need to use `offset` instead of `startkey`?).
  - Create/edit forms show validation before record is dirty (still works, just unsightly IMO).
  - Incomplete support for inut type validations, e.g. I have added a hack for email validation, but other formats are not yet supported.
  - Not all directive templates have been converted fully to Bootstrap 3, i.e. I have only converted some model templates and String and Number.